HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image413.png)

-- To use the white list function, it needs to enable the white list switch in "Security->White list" first.
+To use the white list function, it needs to enable the white list switch in "Security->White list" first.

-- It needs to use [Reload](#reload) to enable or disable the white list or to add, modify or delete white list information.
+It needs to use [Reload](#reload) to enable or disable the white list or to add, modify or delete white list information.

-- After adding a host that can access the compute node, the host outside the white list will be intercepted when connecting to the compute node.
+After adding a host that can access the compute node, the host outside the white list will be intercepted when connecting to the compute node.
 Interception records can be viewed in "Event -> Audit Log -> Safety Protection".

-**Special description:**
+> !Important
+>

-Currently, only hosts in IP format can be configured, and the domain name format is not supported.
+> Currently, only hosts in IP format can be configured, and the domain name format is not supported.
+>

-HotDB Management defaults to include a white list group with "MANAGEMENT" as the "group name" in the white list function, which contains the IP address of the server where the current HotDB Management is located.
+> HotDB Management defaults to include a white list group with "MANAGEMENT" as the "group name" in the white list function, which contains the IP address of the server where the current HotDB Management is located.
 The white list group can not be deleted or modified in the page.
+>

-When it needs to change the HotDB Management of compute node cluster, you have to first disable the white list function.
+> When it needs to change the HotDB Management of compute node cluster, you have to first disable the white list function.
 It can be enabled after the new HotDB Management is started and the server IP of new HotDB Management is added to the white list, otherwise the IP address of new HotDB Management is not in the white list, which causes failure of HotDB Management to connect to compute nodes.

 ### SQL Firewall